foliovision/businesspress/readme.txt

 == Screenshots ==

-1. The plugin settings screen
+1. The plugin welcome screen - if user privileges are restricted, there is a contact form to contact the site admin

+2. The WordPress Updates settings tab

+3. Various things you can tweak

+4. Branding options

-2. The improved Updates screen
+5. The improved Updates screen